cpinta/PintoBoy-LethalCompanyMod/README.md

 # Pintoboy
-This is a mod for Lethal Company that adds a scrap item reminiscent of a GameBoy and plays a minigame [Thunderstore Link](https://thunderstore.io/c/lethal-company/p/Pinta/PintoBoy/)
+This is a mod for Lethal Company that adds a scrap item reminiscent of a GameBoy and plays a minigame. <br>
+[Thunderstore Link](https://thunderstore.io/c/lethal-company/p/Pinta/PintoBoy/)

 ![](https://github.com/cpinta/PintoBoy-LethalCompanyMod/blob/master/Lethal%20Jumpany%20Gameplay%20ingame.gif)